 - Upon expanding the game you can see the parent and all its orphans:

 To load the game, double-click on the version you want to play.

 *If your games are not being detected or giving you 'not found' errors, read the next section.

 Q: FB Alpha isn't detecting any of my games!

 FinalBurn Alpha is a weird emulator.
-As of the date this tutorial was written, version 0.2.97.39 has problems detecting games.
+As of the date this tutorial was written, some versions of the emulator have problems detecting games.
 You may find that it refuses to detect all of your games.
 If this is happening to you, the first thing you should do is run through the troubleshooting checklist in “Troubleshooting loading errors” right below.
-If FinalBurn Alpha still refuses to detect all your games, go to my emulators page and download the slightly older version of FinalBurn Alpha.
+If FinalBurn Alpha still refuses to detect all your games, go to the official site and try older versions of FinalBurn Alpha.

 Troubleshooting loading errors

 Upon loading a game, FinalBurn Alpha might slap you with an error window stating that files are missing.
 This is happening because the authors of arcade emulators are purists who insist on everything to be perfect.
 As soon as an arcade game has a better ROM dump, the emulator is updated to support the newer dump.
 This renders older ROMs incompatible.
 This problem gets more complicated with the reality that pretty much every ROM site distributes only old ROMs.
 These old ROMs may not work with FinalBurn Alpha.